-To install the DVR into Rack, do the following:
+To install the DVR into rack, do the following:

-Step 1 Check if the in-house temperature is lower than 35°C (95°F) and make sure the 15cm (6in.) spacing around the Device for ventilation.
+Step 1 Check whether the in-house temperature is lower than 35°C (95°F) and make sure the 15 cm (6 in.) spacing around the Device for ventilation.

 Step 2 Use six screws to fix the DVR on each side.